BatGap Logo

 Rick: Okay.

 David: And took some weekend retreats and courses and went to a bunch of lectures and all that kind of stuff.
-And I guess about nine months after I started, I was in northeast France on a six-month retreat to go deeper and learn to teach the meditation, TM.
+I guess about nine months after I started, I was in northeast France on a six-month retreat to go deeper and learn to teach the meditation, TM.

 Rick: Courchevel?